hayata-yamamoto/client-vpn-terraform-demo/README.md

 $ terraform apply
 ```

-And then open the AWS console.
-Set authorization and route table on ClientVPN.
+## Set authorization and route table

+The above commands realize AWS entities (VPC, Subnet, EC2 and Client VPN endpoint).
+However, Terraform doesn't a few resources although issues are open.
+So, we have to add two actions on the console.

+1. Authorize subnet CIDR block.
+2. Add Internet route (= add 0.0.0.0/32 on route table)

 ## OpenVPN Setting